 And although it all started with the goal to make Bitcoin significantly more scalable, the protocol is designed in such a manner to allow more than one version.
 So, the Lightning Network can be adapted for virtually any cryptocurrency out there.
 And thanks to the BOLT protocol (Basis of Lightning Network), every version can be interoperable with the others.

 Lightning Network works as a layer 2 solution for Bitcoin

-Introduced in 2015 and still under development, Bitcoin Lightning Network proposes a system in which small transactions don’t need to be recorded on Bitcoin’s Blockchain but off-chain.
+Introduced in 2015 and released in 2018, Bitcoin Lightning Network proposes a system in which small transactions don’t need to be recorded on Bitcoin’s Blockchain but off-chain.